 What expectations do you have as a technical partner regarding the overall infrastructure and sponsoring environment?

 CB: Firstly, we absolutely believe in the racing series.
 And we also have high expectations of the FIA Formula E Holdings to further develop the organisational infrastructure on the venues, ticketing processes and media reach on TV, print and online for a continuously growing demand.
 Finding a trusted partner with similar company values with tradition and future orientation was equally important for us, and we were very happy to have found this in the private team of ABT Sportline.
-Well-known partners with tradition, perfect organisation from invitation management to hospitality for our customers and employees, steadily rising digital, print and TV ranges and networking within the industry are characteristics that were crucial to get involved in the racing series.
-In the end, of course, it is the people behind the Audi Sport ABT Schaeffler team and the shared vision and passion for the subject of electro mobility that make us happy and drive us every day.
+Well-known partners with tradition, a perfect organisation from invitation management to hospitality for our customers and employees, steadily rising digital, print and TV ranges and networking within the industry are characteristics that were crucial to getting involved in the racing series.
+In the end, of course, it is the people behind the Audi Sport ABT Schaeffler team and the shared vision and passion for the subject of electromobility that make us happy and drive us every day.

 CB: We expect a higher interest from the public generally and of course an increased media reach and brand visibility in additional business fields, especially in the eMobility industries.

 Looking to the future, what plans do you have with Audi Sport ABT Schaeffler?